 - When the chowder has simmered, stir in the diced conch and the potatoes along with 1/4 cup of wine.
 Return the heat to a simmer and cook for 25 minutes, stirring occasionally.

-> - Remove the chowder from the heat and stir in the juice from the second lime.
+- Remove the chowder from the heat and stir in the juice from the second lime and fish sauce.
 Garnish with additional chopped parsley and the crisped bacon.
 Serve with oyster crackers or corn muffins.

 Haven’t had this wonderful dish since being in the Bahamas several years ago.
 Wondering if I can use canned Conch (Scungilli) Available here in Italian Markets if I can’t find frozen.

 I think you could used canned conch, though I’ve actually never tried it (or seen it in a can for that matter).
 I’d drain it well and pat dry with paper towels.